sgkhusal/42-GNL/README.md

 # GNL-42SP
 Get Next Line 42 Project

-The get_next_line function reads one line at a time from a text file (it reads the text file until finds a new line character \\n)
+The get_next_line function reads one line at a time from a text file\

+Calling get_next_line function in a loop will then allow you to read the text file one line at a time until the end of it.

 Bonus: To be able to manage multiple file descriptors with your get_next_line.
 For example, if the file descriptors 3, 4 and 5 are accessible for reading, then you can